| Back

 useful and I not only had a library of stuff I could get at anywhere

-if the sessions got a bit tedious.
-Students
+with if the sessions got a bit tedious.

-seemed to like it and I called it The Studyzone.
-Other colleagues
+Students seemed to like it and I called it The Studyzone.
+Other

-got to know about it and, embarrassed by its very amateur appearance,
+colleagues got to know about it and, embarrassed by its very amateur

-I smartened it up a bit.
-This is the latest version and it's simply
+appearance, I smartened it up a bit.
+This is the latest version

-here for anyone who wants to use it.
-There are mistakes, some links
+and it's simply here for anyone who wants to use it.
+There are mistakes,

-may not work but, hey, it's free, and there are no pop-up ads, banners
+some links may not work but, hey, it's free, and there are no pop-up

-or flashing wotsits.
-I have now included a catalogue of :internet
+ads, banners or flashing wotsits.
+I have now included a catalogue

-opinions expressed are purely personal and I get no commission from
+Any opinions expressed are purely personal and I get no commission

 around in and I welcome any comments as to things that would improve